 — Yeu Ernest

 Time flies.
 The second semester has started in the blink of an eye.
 In this semester, I hope to try some new things, so as to better get familiar with the veterinary sector.
-Luckily, under the reference of senior, I applied for the internship in veterinary hospital successfully, which marks a new start of my life.
+Luckily, under the reference of senior, I applied for the internship in veterinary hospital successfully, which marks a new start in my life.
 I was really excited and looking forward to it!

 Though I only have to work a few hours per week, I did learn a lot there, especially the medical knowledge regarding veterinary science.
 Basically, my work resembles that of veterinary assistants.
 I have learned a variety of medical techniques, including a blood test, IV injections, feeding medicine as well as measuring blood pressure and body temperature.
 What inspires me most is the opportunity to listen to consultation between the doctor and the client.
 For example, I got the chance to see how to deal with a perineal hernia which I just learned in school months ago, which really taught me a lot.